mattdibi/eclipsecon-keyboard-talk/slides.md

 ![w:700](./media/miryoku/0_fun/miryoku-base-layer.png)

 <!--
 Following the same principle, let's put the function keys in the same spots as the number layer in a layer on their own.

+This means that we'll find the F1 key where the 1 key was found on the other layer.
+Easy to remember...

 We already know where most of our keys are located.
 -->

 ---